Updated: Dec 17, 2020

-Just as is the case with the UK, the USA likewise does not have one legal system but instead has the 50 different US state legal systems, the national federal court system.
-Instead, there are 51 or more separate US legal jurisdictions (and the legal systems in US territories such as American Samoa, the U.S. Virgin Islands, the Northern Mariana Islands, Guam and Puerto Rico.
+Just as is the case with the UK, the USA likewise does not have one legal system.
+It instead has the 50 different US state court legal systems and a separate federal court system across the US.
+There are additional separate legal systems in US territories such as American Samoa, the U.S. Virgin Islands, the Northern Mariana Islands, Guam and Puerto Rico.

 Another major difference between the US and UK is that there is only one type of lawyer in the USA and he or she can only practice in the US states in which he or she is licensed.
 There are many types of lawyer in the UK.
 Notwithstanding that US lawyers often refer to themselves as being a "trial attorney", a "divorce attorney", or another practice-related term, there is only one type of lawyer profession in the USA and the term attorney, attorney-at-law, or counselor-at-law, etc., all have the exact same meaning.
 All US lawyers after obtaining their juris doctorate in law school and passing the particular state's bar exams must then apply to be admitted in one or more states' bars.

 Many UK based persons contact me by telephone or email and tell me that they need help with a USA matter and/or need an "American" lawyer.